 cabin check in

 The Getaway text concierge guys sent me a text with the cabin name and keycode 2 hours before check-in (check-in is at 3 pm).
 I started panicking the night before because I didn’t know which cabin to go to and how to get in.
+The protocol though is they send you a text a few hours before you’re check-in time.
 They also sent me a map of the outpost and cabins, recomending that I download it because it’s possible to lose service once in the area.
 I lost cellphone service for a bit here and there, but for the most part had connection when arriving and throughout my stay.

 It was very easy to find my cabin based on the map.
 The have well-placed signs to guide you if you do forget to download the map and lose service.
 We drove up right to our cabin, unloaded our luggage, and proceeded to our cabin door.
 The cabins use an electronic keypad lock, but you can also text the concierge with the word “unlock” and they will remotely unlock it for you.

 As tiny as the Getaway cabin is, I was impressed by how well stocked it was with everything I’d need and then some.

 The screen door helps you feel less claustrophobic and allows a lot more natural light and that fresh forest air to come in